celestinhermez/AFI100_DataVisualization/README.md

 ## Prerequisites

-The core of the analysis is included in the R markdown file included in the repo.
-While I have included a PDF version for your viewing please, should you want to run and modify the code yourself, you will need to take the following steps.
+The core of the analysis is included in the R markdown file.
+While I have included a PDF version, should you want to run and modify the code yourself, you will need to take the following steps.

 ### Install the libraries